 1. Upper Arkansas River (Gold Medal)

 Over 102 miles from the confluence with the Lake Fork of the Arkanas near Leadville to Cañon City, the Arkansas River drops nearly 5,000 feet in elevation and passes from sub-alpine meadows through bouldered canyons and irrigated hayfields before entering Bighorn Sheep Canyon below Salida.
-There, the river transects a high-desert environment that is home to its namesake sheep as well as a population of wild brown trout and introduced rainbows.
+There, the river transects a high-desert environment that is home to its namesake sheep as well as a population of brown trout and introduced rainbows.
 With a warm and dry climate throughout the year and nearly 40 miles of public fishing access, Bighorn Sheep Canyon is the Arkansas' prime fly-fishing destination.
 Flows are supportive of wade fishing most of the year, and float fishing has become an increasingly popular way to work the shoreline pockets favored by brown trout.
 Fish: Rainbow trout, brown trout Directions: From Salida, drive east on US 50.
 The canyon continues east beside the river for roughly 40 miles.

 2. Blue Mesa Reservoir